 Prove you can afford the property

-“Make sure you include copies of your recent pay slips and bank statements with your application,” says Hannah, “these should show you earn enough money to afford the rent and are capable of maintaining savings.”
+“Make sure you include copies of your recent pay slips and bank statements with your application,” says Grace, “these should show you earn enough money to afford the rent and are capable of maintaining savings.”

 Some tenants also offer to pay a few months’ rent in advance or have a parent sign the tenancy agreement as a guarantor.

 Leasing consultants assess rental applications before they are forwarded to the property owner, who will make the final decision on who gets to live in the property.
 Grace suggests building a rapport with the leasing consultant so they can help you with your applications.

 You want to show the leasing consultant that you are organised, reliable and easy to deal with.
 Speak with the leasing consultant about what you are looking for and how you can strengthen your application.
 Be aware though, that during the exhibition they might be quite busy.
 If that’s the case, get their contact details so you can call them or email them at a more appropriate time.

 Once they know what you are looking for, a good leasing consultant will let you know about other available properties that might be suitable for you.

 Make sure you are ready to apply straight away

 “You can give yourself an advantage by bringing copies of everything you need to apply for the home with you to any exhibitions,” says Grace “That way, if you like the property you can apply for it right away, so you will have a head start on other applicants who might not submit their applications for a few days.
 The turnaround time can be very quick if all the necessary documentation is supplied and the property owner is easily contactable.
 An outcome can usually be achieved within 8 to 14 hours.”

 Bring copies of your references, your pay details and copies of 100 points of ID.
 Suitable ID includes: